noeg18/My-Projects/README.md

 [link to the code](Java-database-project/Project)

 ### What it does:
-- Takes SQL commands (according to a specific BNF) and stores the resulting tables/databases in a tree (creates database files as needed)
+- Takes SQL commands (according to a specific BNF) and stores the resulting tables/databases in a tree (creates database directories and table files as needed)
 - Changes the data in the tree depending on the command
 - Responds based on updated table data